MattMS/about.mattms.info/README.md

 I like to spend my time solving creative and technical issues that help people collaborate and share their work in interesting ways.

-This involves a lot more thinking and chatting to people than typing at a keyboard.
+This involves a lot more thinking and chatting to people than typing.

 ## Human-friendly